sbischl/cbi_llm_com/Readme.md

 # Overview
-This repository contains replication code for "_How Central Bank Independence Shapes Monetary Policy Communication: A Large Language Model Application_".
+This repository contains replication code for [*"How Central Bank Independence Shapes Monetary Policy Communication: A Large Language Model Application"*](https://www.sciencedirect.com/science/article/abs/pii/S017626802500028X).

 It includes code to:
 - Calculate yearly indices of dominance and coordination based on sentence-level classifications using the Gemini LLM
 - Merge the aggregated speeches dataset with other datasets as described in the paper
 - Run the empirical analysis and produce tables and figures of both the appendix and the main text

+# Docker container
+To prevent "It runs on my machine but not on your machine" kind of problems, we provide a [Docker](https://hub.docker.com/r/sbischl/cbi_llm_com) container that contains all the necessary packages,  codes and files to replicate all graphs and figures.
+See the [Readme](https://hub.docker.com/r/sbischl/cbi_llm_com) on Docker Hub for more instructions.

 # Repository structure
 The repository is structured as follows: